 There is a long-staying individual regularly seen in Ceuta.
 This might be the same individual.
 Indeed, the bird in Ceuta and the one in Tarifa where observed in similar periods, and all the records could involve the same individual who likes our area.

-Patrick Bergier gave more details about previous records of the species to the North African region (see the comments section below).
+Patrick Bergier gave more details about previous records of the species to in North Africa (see the comments section).

-Gonçalo Elias commented about two recent records of Pied Crows in Portugal (see the comments section below).
+Gonçalo Elias commented about two Pied Crow records Crows in Portugal (see the comments section).

 It’s more likely that a few Pied Crows (2 or more??) are present in the area and are moving around between northern Morocco and southern Iberia and as far away as Porto in northern Portugal.
 However, it’s difficult to confirm this without individually marking these birds by colour rings for example.